lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.

 * Compression Residue.
-The bits that need to be sent (beyond the Ruole ID itself) after applying the SCHC compression over each header field
+The bits that need to be sent (beyond the Rule ID itself) after applying the SCHC compression over each header field

 * Context: A set of rules used to compress/decompress headers.

 * Dev: Device.
 A node connected to an LPWAN.
 A Dev SHOULD implement SCHC.

 * DevIID: Device Interface Identifier.
-Second part of the IPv6 address that identifies the device interface.
+The IID that identifies the Dev interface.

 * DI: Direction Indicator.
 This field tells which direction of packet travel (Up, Dw or Bi) a rule applies to.
 This allows for assymmetric processing.